babelsociety/website/content/blog/in-depth-economy/index.md

 It is important to keep an eye on the ability to repair and recycle each product as much as possible.
 This is inline with the understanding that resources are limited, hence we want to make the most out of what we have available.

-**Recovering materials is crucial.** Think about how many precious resources are wasted, transformed into garbage and hazardous waste, in the name of a senseless technological advancement driven by individualistic greed.
+**Recovering materials is crucial**.
+Think about how many precious resources are wasted, transformed into garbage and hazardous waste, in the name of a technological advancement driven by individualistic greed.

 The distribution of new products must be balanced by its sustainability.
 Rather than mass-producing every insignificant innovation, it would be more appropriate to focus on research and limit mass production to significant improvements.

-We believe that there is little value in switching to a more powerful smartphone if we then use it in the same old way.
-On the other hand, the generational leap from mobile phones to smartphones has been significant and has brought concrete improvements to everyone's life.

-By focusing more on research and innovation rather than mass-production we can have better products in less time, while spending less resources.
+There is little value in switching to a more powerful smartphone if we then use it in the same old way.
+By focusing on research and innovation rather than mass-production we can have better products in less time, while spending less resources.

 # Track & Adapt